- LittleLaw

 ---|---|---|

-CIGA gives companies a new lifeline | Before 2020, UK insolvency law focused on winding companies up to protect creditors.
-The Corporate Insolvency and Governance Act (CIGA) introduced restructuring plans, allowing struggling companies to keep trading. | In a case study or interview about a business in trouble, mention restructuring plans as an option alongside cost-cutting and profit-boosting measures.
+CIGA gives companies a new lifeline | The Corporate Insolvency and Governance Act (CIGA) introduced restructuring plans ā an extra tool to help struggling companies keep trading, alongside existing rescue processes. | In a case study or interview about a business in trouble, mention restructuring plans as an option alongside cost-cutting and profit-boosting measures.
 Itāll show you understand that debt and rent can be restructured to help a company avoid insolvency. |

 Precedent set for landlords | The court approved River Islandās plan even though landlords opposed it, forcing them to accept lower rents.
 This shows courts are willing to prioritise company survival over strict landlord rights. | If asked to discuss a commercial news story, you can use River Island as an example.
 Highlight the tension: good for companies staying afloat, bad for landlords losing income.
 Then link it to opportunities for real estate teams to help landlords reduce risk, like doing stricter tenant due diligence to prevent it getting to this stage. |